Professor Graham Reed recognised for his contribution to the photonics industry.

 Graham was one of three candidates shortlisted in the Individual Contributor category, which included Peter O’Brien from the Tyndall National Institute and Peter De Dobbelaere from Luxtera.

-CORNERSTONE is the silicon photonics fabrication capability led by the University of Southampton and funded by the Engineering and Physical Sciences Research Council (EPSRC).
-It provides regular access to multi-project wafer batches for both active and passive silicon photonics devices at competitive prices for industry and free of charge for UK academia (until September 2019).
+CORNERSTONE is the silicon photonics fabrication capability led by the University of Southampton.
+It provides regular access to multi-project wafer batches for both active and passive silicon photonics devices at competitive prices.
 CORNERSTONE exhibited and presented at this year’s PIC International Conference which ran from 26- 27 March 2019.